ad-aures/castopod/docs/src/index.md

 On the other hand, Castopod is meant to address the podcasters needs specifically, focusing on podcasting, and nothing else.
-You don't need any plugin to get you started on your podcasting journey.
+You don't need any plugin to get you started on your podcasting&nbsp;journey.

 This allows optimizing the processes specific to podcasting: ranging from the creation of your podcasts and the publication of new episodes all the way to